omargalal20/langchain-develop-llm-powered-applications-with-langchain-course/README.md

 The **Researcher Ice Breaker** project is a LangChain-powered agent designed to generate personalized icebreakers for healthcare professionals.
 Given a healthcare professional's **ResearchGate profile**, the agent searches ResearchGate to find academic profiles, conference participation, and publications.
-It will then generate tailored icebreakers based on the individual's research, healthcare initiatives, or affiliations.
+It will then generate tailored icebreakers based on the individual's research, initiatives, or affiliations.

 #### Features: